 Now, the debate has shifted to public school cafeterias

 .
-The USDA has been using the beef byproduct in their National School Lunch program for many years.
+The USDA has been using the beef byproduct in its National School Lunch program for many years.
 Currently, schools buy approximately 20 percent of their food through the USDA.
 An online petition was recently started by Change.org to pressure the USDA to begin offering additional meat choices for schools that do not want to offer this beef byproduct to students and staff.

-Now, the agency is bowing to the pressure, and it has agreed to provide additional choices in ground beef, so schools can opt out of including the pink slime in their daily fare.
+Now, the agency is bowing to the pressure, and it has agreed to provide additional choices in ground beef, so schools can opt-out of including the pink slime in their daily fare.
 The controversial issue has prompted many schools to trace the sources of their meat and determine exactly where it comes from and what is in it.
 It has also resulted in a number of school districts choosing to pay a slightly higher price for meat that is “pink slime-free.”

 Michigan Saying Goodbye to Pink Slime

 do not serve the pink stuff, according to a report at mLive.com

 .
 After tracing the source of their meat to local suppliers, the district learned that the byproduct is not used in the beef they buy.
 The district will not be purchasing beef from the USDA this year or next, according to district officials.